Tenbric

 operates independently.

-A proprietary low-power signal-compute architecture — validated across real hardware telemetry and network data — designed to monitor complex systems from an external layer and surface early transitions conventional monitoring often misses.
+A proprietary low-power signal-compute architecture — validated across hardware telemetry, network data, and robotic touch — designed to monitor and interpret complex systems from an external layer and surface meaningful structure that conventional pipelines often miss.

 What it is

 Digital systems often degrade in ways standard monitoring does not reliably capture.
 A GPU drifting before errors become visible.
 A network whose structure is weakening long before the event is obvious.
-A processor accumulating damage that threshold checks fail to separate from normal variation.
+A robotic gripper that knows an object is slipping only after it has fallen.

-The common problem is that conventional monitoring is often too close to the system behaviour it is trying to interpret.
-When the signal is subtle, thresholding is late.
-When the dynamics are complex, simple alerts miss progression.
+The common problem is that conventional pipelines sit too close to the signal they are trying to interpret.
+When the dynamics are subtle, thresholding is late.
+When the structure is rich, simple alerts miss it entirely.

 The TCF programme addresses this differently.
 It uses a proprietary external compute layer designed to learn normal system behaviour and surface meaningful deviation early, without depending on labelled failure examples.
-The aim is not just to flag anomalies, but to detect transition before conventional monitoring would typically act.
+The same core signal logic also generalises to recognition tasks: identifying events, contacts, and transitions from raw sensor streams.

-The underlying signal logic has been validated in software across two independent domains.
-The current research programme is focused on translating that validated software behaviour into low-power hardware suitable for edge, satellite, and body-worn deployment.
+The underlying signal logic has been validated in software across three independent domains.
+The current research programme is focused on translating that validated behaviour into low-power hardware suitable for edge, satellite, and body-worn deployment — including on-robot sensing.

 Validated results